lucaconte/BeatTheMeddler/README.md

         };
     YapDatabaseSecondaryIndexHandler *handler = [YapDatabaseSecondaryIndexHandler withObjectBlock:block];

-Now you can update te pods
+Now you can update the pods

 **That's All!!**